leezhenghui/leezhenghui.github.io/_posts/2018-08-08-tsnode-proxify.md

 > ![Tips]({{ site.url }}/assets/ico/tip.png)
 >
-> tsnode-proxify support the method siganture defining both callback parameter AND promise typed return value, but for each invocation, the method should have a clear intention/behavior, that means, if a callback parameter is presented, the return value should be null, or a valid promise get returned, the callback parameter should absence for that invocation.
+> tsnode-proxify support the method siganture defining both callback parameter AND promise typed return value.
+If both callback parameter and returned promise are satisfied for an invocation, the async-callback way will take preference.
+However, I strongly suggest a method keep a clear style/behavior, that means, for the invocation, if a callback parameter is presented, the return value should be null, or a valid promise get returned, the callback parameter should absence for that invocation.

 `tsnode-proxify` enable the aspect modularity to be implemented as an `Interceptor` class(declared by @Interceptor decorator) for a specific QoS intention, which can be dynamically injected into the join-point if a desired @QoS declaration being claimed on the target method.